MonolithMarket/Monolith/README.md

 Redemptions cause eligible borrowers collateral to be reduced by the same dollar value as their debt is reduced minus a fee paid by redeemers to borrowers.
 Redemptions are distributed pro-rata among all eligible borrowers.

-### Staked USD2
+### Vault

-USD2 holders can stake in SUSD2 to earn a portion of interest paid by non-redeemable borrowers.
+Stablecoin holders can stake in the Vault to earn a portion of interest paid by non-redeemable borrowers.

-SUSD2 yield is capped by the borrow rate of non-redeemable borrowers but may be lower depending on the free debt ratio.
+Vault yield is capped by the borrow rate of non-redeemable borrowers but may be lower depending on the free debt ratio.

 Excess interest is added to the protocol's reserve which is only accessible by the protocol owner.
-Additionally, a fee can be charged on SUSD2 yield up to a maximum of 25%.
+Additionally, a fee can be charged on the Vault yield up to a maximum of 25%.

 ### Immutability Deadline